morelrep/morel-theme-generator/README.md

 ## Basic {#install}

 - Fork the repository.
 That is, create a copy in your [Github](github.com) account.
-- Open your system's terminal in the folder on your local computer where you will be working on the site (Mac and Linux have native terminals.
+- Open your system's terminal in the folder on your local computer where you will be working on the site.
+Mac and Linux have native terminals.
 For Windows, you will have to use [WLS](https://learn.microsoft.com/en-us/windows/wsl/install).
 - Run `$ git clone http://febr3s.github.io/morel-site-generator` to clone the repository.
 - Run `$ cd morel-site-generator` to move to the repository folder
 - Run `$ bundle update` to update the theme and its dependencies.
 If you don't have Ruby on your system, follow the instructions in [Jekyll](https://jekyllrb.com/docs/ruby-101/)